-Going out to the gym or doing cardio and strength workouts at home isn't for everyone.
-However, outside of this, there aren't always many other options to make sure you reach your recommended exercise goals.
-That's where gardening comes in.
+Going out to the gym or doing cardio and strength workouts at home isn’t for everyone.
+However, outside of this, there aren’t always many other options to make sure you reach your recommended exercise goals.
+That’s where gardening comes in.
 If done in the right way, gardening can actually count as exercise.
-Whether you have a big or small garden, or you grab yourself an allotment, doing some gardening can be a really rewarding workout.
+Whether you have a big or small garden or grab yourself an allotment, gardening can be a really rewarding workout.

 Want to move fast?
 Jump to the right section below.

 Going out into your garden and moving some plants around isn’t going to give you a solid workout.
 When we say gardening counts as exercise, we mean the full lot; digging, mowing the lawn, lifting and moving heavy pots, etc. Anything that makes you work up a sweat.